Ashwin-S-Nambiar/meme-generator/README.md

 - ⚡ **Instant Meme Preview** - See real-time updates while editing.
 - 🌍 **API Integration** - Fetches templates dynamically from the Imgflip API.
 - 📱 **Responsive Design** - Optimized for mobile and desktop users.
+- 📤 **Share Memes** - Share your generated meme with a single click via social media or messaging platforms.
+- 💾 **Download Memes** - Download the generated meme directly to your device.

 ## 🛠 Tech Stack